 The lab on campus has new equipment that students will use in the clinical setting.
 This is imperative that students familiarize themselves with the ultrasound machines in the lab.
-Lab rules will be posted on Moodle and in the Scan Lab at the beginning of each semester.
-There are scheduled lab times, scan quizzes, scan tests and scan finals completed in the lab.
-There are also assigned lab times that are supervised.
+There are scheduled lab times, scan assessments, scan tests and scan finals completed in the lab.
 Words cannot express enough the importance of practicing scan skills in the lab.
 A student will not be successful in mastering the art of scanning if they are not using the lab on a regular basis.
 All equipment must be cleaned before leaving your bay and properly handled while in use.
-If the bay is left unclean, then repercussions will follow per the lab rules.
+If the bay is left unclean, then repercussions will follow including lab suspension.
 Students are expected to maintain a professional attitude and respect the learning experience of fellow students while in the lab-this is especially important while there are outside volunteers in the lab.